 we need to hold an appropriate attitude as we take action.
 Perceptual Flexibility and a willingness to ob-

 serve how others operate can replace mental rigidity and self-limitation.

 Joy: Emotion electrifies our life force and brings hidden seed thoughts into being.
-As artist, teacher and
+As artist, musician,

-using on the years of study and struggle necessary to be able to fully express our creative urges, and for-
+years of study and struggle necessary to be able to fully express our creative urges, & for-getting about

-getting about the ecstasy inherent in the creative process, we can turn our talent into just another daily
+the ecstasy inherent in the creative process, we can turn our talent into just another daily job.
+We can

-job.
-We can become robotic, and both our work and our life soon lack sparkle.
-Joy comes when we are
+become robotic, & both our work & our life soon lack sparkle.
+Joy comes when we are so passionately

-so passionately intent on what we're doing, we forget everything else__ even ourselves.
-This happens
+intent on what we're doing, we forget everything else__ even ourselves.
+This happens when we have

-when we have clear objectives from moment to moment, whether playing golf, singing in the choir, craft-
+clear objectives from moment to moment, whether playing golf, singing in the choir, crafting a new gun-

 Willingness to Risk: Creative individuals love challenges__ riddles, puzzles, mysteries.
 They immerse